 At first, he was OK with it -- said he was sorry that it happened and he would be there for me no matter what, but that it didn't mean we were going to stay married -- that he still wanted a divorce.

 Of course, this broke my heart so I moved out to live with my parents.

 My husband filed for a contested divorce and was busy telling everyone in his chain of command, all his friends, and his family that I left him, took his little boy, cheated on him, and was pregnant by another man's baby.

 I am in total disbelief.
 This is NOT the man I married.

 He still claims the baby while talking to me.
 He even asked about names once or twice on the phone and asked how I was doing.
-But slowly, he stopped talking about it and now it’s to the point that he truly 100 percent believes that he is not the father of this baby.
+But slowly, he stopped talking about it.
+Now, it's to the point that he truly 100 percent believes that he is not the father of this baby.

 I have no idea what to do.
 I read online a lot about PTSD and depression.
 Some articles said that if they don't want to believe something, they can convince themselves it isn't true.
 Is that even possible?

 He calls me at 2 a.m. crying and just wanting to talk.
 He shows up randomly and surprises me or invites me to come down to the house to spend the day with him and just holds me.